The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

 $A$ is obviously regular as it is a polynomial algebra.

-By exactly the same procedure as in the previous subsection, equation \ref{eqn} is still true upon replacing $d_{R/R^W}$ by $d_{R/A}$, so now we want to compute $d_{R/A}$.
+By the same procedure as in the previous subsection, equation \ref{eqn} is still true upon replacing $d_{R/R^W}$ by $d_{R/A}$, so we want to compute $d_{R/A}$.
 Recall that $R$ is the group algebra of the cocharacter lattice, so alternatively, it is the function ring of the dual torus $\hat{T}$.
-The fact that $R^W$ is regular when $G$ is adjoint comes from the fact that the dual torus would be simply connected: indeed, in that case it is known that $\hat{T}\git W$ is an affine space of dimension $\textrm{rank}(G)$, and it's coordinate ring are polynomials over the trace functions corresponding to the fundamental weights.
+The fact that $R^W$ is regular when $G$ is adjoint comes from the fact in the adjoint case it is known that $\hat{T}\git W$ is an affine space of dimension $\mathrm{rank}(G)$, and it is given as polynomials over the trace functions corresponding to the fundamental weights.